Weighted SGD for $\ell_p$ Regression with Randomized Preconditioning: Our Main Algorithm

 Here, the expectation is taken over all the samples $\xi_1, \ldots, \xi_T$, and $x^\ast$ is the optimal solution to the problem $\min_{x \in \Z} f(x)$.
 The constants in $T$ are given by $c_1 = \frac{1+\gamma}{1-\gamma}$, $ c_2 = \frac{\|x^\ast - x_0 \|_H^2}{\|x^\ast\|_H^2}$, $c_3 = \|Ax^\ast\|_2^2 / f(x^\ast)^2$. \end{proposition}

 The above results indicate two important properties of $\pcsgd$.
-First recall that the condition number $\bar \kappa_p(U)$ of the well-conditioned basis $U$ is a polynomial of $d$ that is independent of $n$.
+First recall that the condition number~\footnote{One can show that $\bar \kappa_2$ is a scaled version of the standard condition number $\kappa$. $\bar \kappa_1$ is also related to $\kappa$ with $\bar \kappa_1 \geq \kappa / \sqrt{nd}$.
+This implies that in general $\bar \kappa_1$ can be large without preconditioning, e.g., the \texttt{buzz} dataset used in our experiments.} $\bar \kappa_p(U)$ of the well-conditioned basis $U$ is a polynomial of $d$ that is independent of $n$.
 Thus with a preconditioner $F=R^{-1}$ and an appropriate step-size in $\pcsgd$, the number of iterations $T$ required to achieve an arbitrarily low relative error only depends on the \emph{low dimension $d$} of the input matrix $A$.
 Second, $\pcsgd$ is \emph{robust} to leverage score approximations, i.e., the expected convergence rate will only be affected by a small distortion factor even when the approximation has low accuracy, such as $\gamma = 0.5$.

 {\bf Remark.} For constrained $\ell_2$ regression, the bound is on the solution vector measured in prediction norm.
 By the triangular inequality, this directly implies $(\Expect{f(x_T)} - f(x^\ast)) / f(x^\ast) \leq \sqrt{c_3 \epsilon}$.